 2. Get Your Five a Day at Honest Greens

 Take a North American Business School alumnus, a Danish entrepreneur, and a French chef with Michelin kitchen experience and you get Honest Greens.
-Mix with locally sourced produce and a fast-food philosophy to create a growing number of relaxed eateries.
+Combine with locally sourced produce and a fast-food philosophy to create a growing number of relaxed eateries.
 A retro soundtrack plays as you order from the counter and sit down to wait for your seasonal selection delivered to an artfully designed stone table.

 3. Visit North Africa Without Leaving Europe by Dropping by Templo de Debod